ObjectPlayer/ethernaut-ctf/docs/level-13-gatekeeper-one.md

 - `TARGET_ADDRESS`: Optional - will use the target address stored in the exploit contract if not provided

 The script will:
-1. Try to brute-force the correct gas value to pass Gate Two
-2. Generate the correct gate key for your address to pass Gate Three
+1. Generate the correct gate key for your address to pass Gate Three
+2. Try a series of carefully selected gas values that are likely to work for Gate Two
 3. Call the enter function through your exploit contract to pass Gate One
 4. Verify that you've successfully become the entrant

+Note: Finding the correct gas value might require multiple attempts.
+The script tries several values that have worked in practice, but if none work, you might need to adjust the gas values in the script based on your specific environment.

 ### 4. Verify Your Success